17 Amusing Art Activities for Eager ESL Students

 - Instruct your eager students to collaborate with their partners and begin cutting and gluing their skeleton together.

 - Once they feel good about the anatomical correctness of their creations, instruct students to begin naming the different body parts using multiple colors to identify each.
 For example, arms will be green and legs blue.

 - Float and answer questions as needed.
 You can even correct a few arms which should be legs as well.

-This vocabulary-focused activity is great for ESL students from young to adolescence, and works best when discussing animals and scenery.
+This vocabulary-focused activity is great for ESL students from kids to teenagers, and works best when discussing animals and scenery.
 It involves taking a predesigned picture and writing the words over and over in order to color in the specific feature.

 For example, a mountain would be colored in with brown.
 Your students will color in the mountain by writing the word “mountain” over and over in brown.

 - Worksheet containing mountains, rivers, grassy plains and maybe even a few animals.
 You can design your own worksheet or find a plethora of printable coloring sheets on the web.
 Keep in mind that you want the features in the worksheet to be large enough for your students to write the corresponding vocabulary words a few times in each area.

 - In your presentation, have your students discuss as a class the different visuals you will show them.
 If the worksheet has mountains, you will discuss mountains.
 You will want to give your students the vocabulary (and spellings) necessary to succeed in the activity.